 i1 10.000 4.000 8.02 90.000 90.000 0.000 107.143 150.000 0.000 ; D4

-In the above example, if you forget to set the instrument to 1, instruments will be assigned on the basis of MIDI channels.
-This yields:
+In the above example, if you forget to set the instrument to 1, instruments will be assigned based on MIDI channels.
+This results in:

 pitchcont _pitchrange(200) _pitchbend(0) - ___ {C4 ___ _ pitchbend(200) __ , _chan(2) _pitchrange(200) E4_ _pitchbend(180) __ } D4 ___ _pitchbend(150)